wojtekrichert/cuda-prime-number-check/README.md

 # cuda-prime-number-check
-checking if given 64-bit number is prime
+checking if given 64-bit number is prime. \n
-Firstly on CPU, secondly on GPU.
+Firstly on CPU, secondly on GPU.\n
+Coded in Cpp.\n